Drug Detox Kits and Detoxing at Home: Does It Work?

 • No recovery plan – Recovery is a process; detoxing is just the first step.
 Those who are able to make it through detox without supervision run a high risk of relapse.
 Having the team of medical and addiction professionals at Vogue Recovery Center make you a unique treatment plan is a better option for sustained recovery.

 When it comes to home remedies for detox, there’s only one surefire method: Limit the number and amount of substances in your body in the first place.
 Those with lower amounts of drugs or alcohol in their system can sober up and detox more quickly and efficiently than those with a serious substance abuse disorder.
+Detox products may also cause side effects like dehydration and nutrient deficiencies, and in some cases severe dehydration and complications.

 How Long Do Drugs Stay in Your System?